rroylance/phaser-ce-npm-webpack-typescript-starter-project/README.md

 ##### Hit the ground running and make some great games!

 ###### If you use this template/starter project in any capacity; I'd love to hear about your experience with it.
-Whether you continued with it or decided not too (I really want to hear why you made your decision).
+Whether you continued with it or decided not to (I really want to hear why you made your decision).

 # Features